Answering all your pituitary care questions

 Because pituitary tumors are usually benign, it’s better to start with a treatment that has a lower risk of complications, such as surgery or medication when appropriate.
 Radiation therapy is reserved for tumors that recur even after past surgeries.

 We recognize that many patients need to travel long distances to come to our center.
-That’s why we use every opportunity to collaborate with doctors close to your home.
-To better serve you, we may be able to offer video visits, alternate visits or arrange tests and procedures close to home if appropriate.
+That’s why we use every opportunity to collaborate with your doctors at home.
+To better serve you, we may be able to offer video visits, or arrange tests and procedures close to home if appropriate.

-To minimize your travel, we also schedule appointments with multiple Penn Pituitary Center specialists in the same day.
+To minimize your travel, we also schedule appointments with multiple Penn Pituitary Center specialists on the same day.

 You’ll continue to follow up with your team for at least five years.